Remove the friction by remaining flexible to your client's preferred software.

 Questions?
 I’m Here to Help

-One of the benefits of the FreshBooks Accounting Professionals Program is that once you become certified, you can book a free tech stack and workflow engagement consultation with me.
+One of the benefits of the FreshBooks Accounting Partner Program is that once you become certified, you can book a free tech stack and workflow engagement consultation with me.
 I’m offering these sessions because I believe it’s critical for every firm to take a step back, and decide if the software solutions and workflow they’ve built are actually going to be effective for their clients.

 When you’re ready to take that step, I’ll be here to answer any of your questions around building technology into your practice, marketing your services, and determining if FreshBooks is the best choice for a certain client.
 If this moment is right for you to take a deeper look at your client experience, I’d highly recommend you reach out to join the program or book an appointment.